CopernicaMarketingSoftware/Documentation/Mailerq/4.0/spool-directory.md

 recommended to disable removing files, because emails might get redelivered if MailerQ is restarted and starts scanning the spool directory again.

+All mails that you drop in the spool directory are scanned for headers that start with "x-mq-*".
+Such headers are filtered out and converted to JSON properties that control the delivery of the mail.
+If you do not want to scan for such headers, you can use the "spool-extract" variable to disable this.